Lethem, Guyana: Environment and economy

 Lethem is part of the Guyanese Rupununi savannah where there are many vaqueiros (as spoken in the Portuguese language), or cowboys, and ranches.
-Local flora/fauna includes various types of cashew trees, both the fruit and nut varieties; mango trees and Coconut trees are also common.
+Local flora/fauna includes various types of cashew trees, both the fruit and nut varieties; mango trees and coconut trees are also common.
 There is a cashew processing plant in St. Ignatius, one of the communities that are a part of Lethem.
 There is also Culvert City, and New Culvert City, and there are several retail establishments throughout the township of Lethem.
-The Guyanese Dollar and, the Brazilian Reals, and in some stores, even U.S. currency is now accepted by merchants.
+Guyanese Dollars and Brazilian Reals, and in some stores, even U.S. currency, are now accepted by merchants.